Michigan online sports betting is expected to launch in January 2021.

 |Golden Nugget Sports||Keweenaw Bay Indian Community||Early 2021||Expected in early 2021|

-Michigan sports bettors will be able to place their bets online with several of the industry’s leading operators.
+Michigan sports bettors will be able to place their bets online with some of the best sports betting sites on the market.
 Here’s the current list of who will be open for business soon.

 DraftKings has emerged as a sports betting leader in all states entered to date.
 We expect the same story to come to pass here in Michigan.
 The platform is among the best in the industry and chock full of features.
 Among the biggest highlights is a live betting feature that makes staying on top of the action a snap.
 The odds and lines are competitive and in line with the overall market, and the company always seems to have some enticing proportional offerings going on.